 It is the intent of this section to encourage a healthy community by addressing a range of social considerations such as community, housing, food security, schools, arts, culture and recreation, and heritage.
-It is also meant to recognize the importance of the Nanaimo Cultural Strategy, Social Development Strategy, and Parks, Recreation and Culture Master Plan.
+It is also meant to recognize the importance of A Cultural Plan for a Creative Nanaimo, Social Development Strategy, and Parks, Recreation and Culture Master Plan.
 These strategies form an integral part of planNanaimo, and should be considered in conjunction with the objectives and policies found within this Plan.